bytecauldron/awesome-level-design/README.md

 </p>

 # Awesome Level Design [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
-An awesome list of educational material and tools for game level design. 😎
+An awesome list of resources and tools for game level design. 😎

-Please note: Some resources listed are not completely genre/tool agnostic.
+Some resources listed are not completely genre/tool agnostic.
 However, you may find useful information to apply in your own work regardless of the context they are used.

 *Go map!* 🏞️🔨